 This means it is a defense for an accused to say that he did not act with this intent.
 Perhaps, for example, he made a false statement:

-- with the belief that it was true.
+- with a good faith belief that it was true.

 2.2.
 No material matter